TakeprofitTechnology/ReleaseNotes/TPT PAMM.md

 ## Version 2026.9.2.77  (2 September, 2026)
 * Improved daily return calculations to handle deposits and withdrawals correctly.
+* Simplified the My Accounts page to show only the signed-in account and removed address group details.

 ## Version 2026.8.19.982  (19 August, 2026)
 * Non-trading transactions on the leader’s MT5 account are no longer treated as pool P/L or distributed among investors.